-Margaret M. Morlier completed a masters thesis about Milton and a dissertation about Elizabeth Barrett Browning.
-She has published articles about the poetry of Elizabeth Barrett Browning, Christina Rossetti, Felicia Hemans, and Gerard Manley Hopkins.
-In addition to courses in Victorian poetry, she has taught courses in the English novel, Milton, the Bible as Literature, literary theory, and women's literature.
+Margaret M. Morlier completed a masters thesis about Milton (1980) and a dissertation about Elizabeth Barrett Browning (1986).
+Between 1987 and 2000, she taught at the University of Richmond and Auburn University.
+She has been a member of the Reinhardt University faculty since 2000, where she has taught courses in Victorian poetry, the English novel, Milton, the Bible as Literature, literary theory, and women's literature.
 In 2004-2005, she served as Vice-Chair of the Faculty Senate.
 From fall 2006-spring 2009, she served as Chair of the Faculty Senate.
 In 2004-2005, she was selected as a Governor's Teaching Fellow for the State of Georgia.
 In 2005-2006 she was Director of the Reinhardt University Institute for Teaching Excellence (ITE).
-From 2002-2011, she has also served as Director for the Reinhardt University Honors Program.
+From 2002-2011, she also served as Director for the Reinhardt University Honors Program.
 Since January 2011, she has been the Associate Vice President for Graduate Studies.

 "The Maze Within: Lady Mary Wroth’s “strang labournith” in Pamphilia